Security & disclosure policy

 • The Ed25519 signing implementation (src/audit_pipeline/commands/sign.py)

-• Any signed Jelleo cycle receipts that are claimed but cryptographically invalid
+• Any signed Jelleo cycle receipt that is claimed but cryptographically invalid

 Out of scope

-• The Solana programs Jelleo audits (report those upstream — Jelleo will help coordinate)
+• The programs Jelleo audits (report those upstream — Jelleo will help coordinate)

 • The Anthropic API, the Solana RPC providers, or other third-party services Jelleo depends on